dravog7/D-E/README.md

 ## usage

+- download and install the app by choosing this folder using "load unpacked" from chrome extensions option
--download and install the web extension .crx [here](about:blank) -click on the textarea where you want to encrypt or decrypt -enter password.
+- click on the textarea where you want to encrypt or decrypt
+- enter password.